henninghall/react-native-date-picker/README.md

 ## Support this package!

-If you like this package and want to support it, you can give it <a href="https://openbase.com/js/react-native-date-picker" target="_blank">a review</a> or a github star ⭐
+If you like this package, consider giving it a github star ⭐

 Also, PR's are welcome!